Ping-YUAN/promo-code-demo/README.md

 ## Start the app

 To start the development server run `npm run serve`.
-Open your browser and navigate to http://localhost:3000/.
-Happy coding!
+If you want to choose another port number, you can rename `.env.template` to `.env` and change the default port number in `.env` file.
+You should also provide the `WEATHER_API_KEY` so that the server can communicate with weather provider site.

+Then you can open postman to test the api.

 ## Technical